Learning Objectives Self-Check Edit (active tab)

 Natural gas is formed from the remains of living organisms over millions of years, as are coal and oil.
 Most of this is from photosynthetic organisms, such as plants and phytoplankton (e.g., diatoms).
 If so, then the energy came from the sun.
 If it was an animal that formed the gas, then the energy came from what the animal ate to gain that energy, i.e., a plant or another animal.
 If it ate a plant, then that energy originally came from the sun, but what if it ate another animal?
 That animal either got its energy from a plant or another animal.

-What this boils down to is that no matter how you slice it, all of the (chemical potential) energy in natural gas came from the sun.
-The implications are kind of mind-boggling (and let’s face it, awesome): The light energy coming from the screen you are looking at right now probably came from sunlight that hit the earth millions of years ago!
+What this boils down to is that no matter how you slice it, all of the energy in natural gas came from the sun.
+The implications are kind of mind-boggling (and let’s face it, awesome): The light energy coming from the screen you are looking at right now probably started out as sunlight that hit the earth millions of years ago!

 Again, we could go through innumerable examples of energy, and most of them would require tracing multiple steps to find their original source.
 Almost all sources (aside from some nuclear energy and some geothermal energy) can be traced back to the sun, whether it’s recent or ancient sunlight.
 But more importantly in the context of this course is that: